jeremenichelli/jeremenichelli.github.io/_posts/2015-08-15-using-web-fonts.md

 document.head.appendChild(fontStyleSheet);
 ```

 And guess what?
 It didn't work.
-There was still a gap where invisible text was shown, apparently this happens because I changed the font-family of the site when the stylesheet was ready which is ok, but the browser still was rendering the new font.
-That difference in time trigger a re-paint in the text leading to this.
+There was still a gap where invisible text was shown, apparently this happens because I changed the font family of the site when the stylesheet was ready which is ok, but the browser still was rendering the new font.
+That difference in time triggered a re-paint in the text leading to this.

 ### Solutions available today